Fracture Repair (Orthopedics):

 7. There is some professional controversy now about how long a fracture should be immobilized and some vets are now recommending post op physical therapy by trained therapists, so expect some slight differences in opinion if you talk to multiple vets.

 8. At any rate... proper fracture repair can be a major undertaking.
-Hopefully you love your pet as much as you say you do and take your responsibilities seriously.
+Hopefully you love your pet as much as you say you do and take your responsibilities as a pet owner seriously.